shadman-a/Privacy-Policy/README.md

 ## Contact Us

-If you have questions or comments about this Privacy Policy, please contact us at [Contact Information].
+If you have questions or comments about this Privacy Policy, please contact us at:

-[Your Company Name]
-[Your Company Address]
-[Your Company Email]
-[Your Company Phone Number]
+Shadman Ahmed
+New York, NY
+shadman@shadman.cc